phillipclapham/neuroweaver/Quickstart.md

 - **Trust Rest**: Often “doing nothing” is your brain’s best strategy for bigger ideas.
 - **Gently Observe**: Watchful Awareness helps you decide when to push forward or pivot.
 - **Embrace Weird**: Strange connections lead to the most original insights.
+- **Practice 'Active Attunement'**: Stay engaged and curious in your daily life, noticing patterns and possibilities everywhere.

 >Remember: Neuroweaver is about curiosity, not perfection.
 If you’re dealing with acute stress or mental health concerns, adapt these ideas gently or consult a professional.
 There’s no “wrong” way to explore!